Advanced-Post-List/advanced-post-list/advanced-post-list/readme.txt

 Highly customizable plugin for designing a large variety of post lists.
-Allowing the Webmaster to create any design for displaying Recent Posts, Related Posts, Future Posts, etc., and easily placing it with a shortcode inside a Page or Post.
+Allowing the Webmaster to create any design for displaying Recent Posts, Related Posts, Future Posts, etc., and easily positioning it with a shortcode inside a Page or Post.
-All that is required is that you know HTML, but the plugin can also use CSS, JavaScript, and PHP.
+All that is required is you know HTML, but the plugin can also use CSS, JavaScript, and PHP.

 Version 0.3 post query was switch to WP_Query to take advantage of the Custom Post Types and Taxonomies featured within WordPress, and also has additional filter settings added to further reach alternate methods of displaying posts.

+Discovered a bug or a feature?
+Please submit issues at [GitHub's version][github issues] for ticket handling and contributors.

 When designing site with better navigation.
 This plugin accomplishes 3 main tasks when displaying the site’s content through various lists.

-Discovered a bug or a feature?
-Please submit issues at [GitHub's version][github issues] for ticket handling and contributors.

 **Content of the post list**